philiplb/CRUDlex/docs/manual/filehandling.rst

 One big drawback here is that the application is not stateless anymore according to https://12factor.net/processes.
-But luckily, the file handling is done via `Flysystem <http://flysystem.thephpleague.com//>`_ and the used FilesystemInterface can be overridden easily by setting a service called "crud.filesystem".
+But luckily, the file handling is done via `Flysystem <http://flysystem.thephpleague.com//>`_ and the used FilesystemInterface can be overridden easily.

 In any way, overriding or not, the underlying FilesystemInterface is available via